-Magical Movements welcomes 2 year-old girls and boys to adults with a wide array of dance classes.
+Magical Movements welcomes 1 year-old girls and boys to adults with a wide array of dance classes.
 Since our grand opening September 2003, students and their families continue to receive unsurpassed treatment.
 From taking class for fun, fitness, or your future, to a birthday celebration, our pleasant, educated staff will try its best to provide an enjoyable experience.
 We look forward to meeting you!

 Upon entering Magical Movements, there is a warm, inviting feeling.
 The 2,000+ square foot space includes a spacious mirrored dance studio, private dressing room, kitchen, rest rooms, and waiting area – complete with closed circuit television to view classes.
 Located on the Harrison/Mamaroneck border, we are easily accessible from many Westchester towns and cities.
 Parking is plentiful, and shops are within walking distance.

 Tamara Babic has been dancing since she was 5.
 After graduating from the School of Classical Ballet in Zagreb, Croatia, she became a Corps de Ballet member of the Croatian National Theater, where she took part in performances, spanning the entire repertoire.
 In 2000, Tamara found her true calling in teaching, and never regretted exchanging the stage for the classroom.
-She holds Masters in Education degree from University of Zagreb, and is a qualified ballet and piano teacher.
+She holds a Masters in Education from the University of Zagreb, and is a qualified ballet and piano teacher.
 In 2010, she became a certified NYC Ballet Workout Instructor.
 Tamara is also an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 5 of the ABT® National Training Curriculum.
 Tamara teaches ballet and piano classes in NYC and in the New York Metropolitan Area.
 In her free time, Tamara dances Argentinean tango and salsa, and is a Festival Relations Manager of the Salsa Beach Splash Festival in Croatia.

 Brianna Gitnik has danced since age 3 at a variety of locations in the New York and Connecticut areas.
 She is currently studying at Muhlenberg College, in Allentown, Pennsylvania, pursuing degrees in Dance and English with Secondary Education Certification.
 Throughout her time at Muhlenberg College, Brianna has taken part in courses and experiences designed to hone and develop her skills as an instructor.
 As part of her Dance major, she has declared a dance education concentration which has allowed her to examine and demonstrate theories of learning by acquiring teaching methods and strategies, and applying them in classes she teaches on campus.
 She has had the opportunity to work with some of the top professionals in the dance community, and has performed at various venues, most recently including the American College Dance Association East Coast Regional Conference.